JesperEnschede/Ludvig/README.md

 ----

 Ludvig is an open-source graphics renderer made in C++.
-It alows for easy rendering of 3D models.
+It alows for easy rendering of 3D models. the most recent work sits in the [development branch](https://github.com/JesperEnschede/Ludvig/tree/develop)

 ----
 #### Credits